-With a leap of faith we park our car to follow the winding trail.
-Swaying between colorful vegetation and stray goats
+With a leap of faith we park our rental and descend down the overgrown footpath, follow the winding trail.
+Swaying between oleanders and stray goats

 The Chapel of Agios Antonios.
-Of Christian significance, this 15th century structure lies atop a cave where pilgrims have worshipped since the land was colonized.
+This 15th century structure lies atop a cave where pilgrims have worshipped since the land was colonized.
 Outside the monastery you can find an ancient well and a maintained rock garden.
 Supposedly, within the gorge can be found an ancient Minoan tomb.

-Finally, the canyon opens as you hear crashing waves and that unrivaled salty air blows in from the Libyan Sea.
+Finally, the canyon opens.
+Crashing waves and that unrivaled salty air blowing in from the Libyan Sea.